 The USF School of Law has three student-run academic journals, providing opportunities for students to improve their writing and analytical skills in their area of interest.

-The Intellectual Property Law Bulletin is a student-run law journal focusing on current trends in intellectual property law.
+The Intellectual Property and Technology Law Journal is a student-run law journal focusing on current trends in intellectual property law.
 The bulletin includes articles from students, professors, and practitioners on diverse areas of intellectual property law ranging from patents to cyberspace law.
 The bulletin also includes a survey of the cutting-edge intellectual property cases in the country.

 Interested?
 Email Kenji Quijano at firstname.lastname@example.org